echothreellc/kafka-connector/README.md

 Currently we have JCA adapters for;
 * Apache Kafka - sending messages using a Connection Factory and receiving messages via an MDB
-* Amazon SQS - sending messages using a Connection Factory and receiving messages via an MDB to Amazon Simple Queue Service queues.
-* MQTT - sending messages using a Connection Factory and receiving messages via an MDB to an MQTT broker or to IOT hubs that support MQTT.
-* Azure Service Bus - Sending and receiving messages to/from Azure Service Bus Queues using ConnectionFactory via MDB

-**ATTENTION**: Support for this repository is handled in the [Ecosystem Support repository](https://github.com/payara/ecosystem-support)

 ## Why Use JCA